ninadsutrave/teetsy/README.md

 ## Description

 A free and extremely handy tool to shorten the URL of your marketing website, project, portfolio, etc and share links in a much more professional way.
+Additionally, you can generate a QR code for your URL and can also sufficiently track the number of viewers attracted by Teetsy.

 ## Why should you use Teetsy?

 ✓ Create a custom link best suited for your needs

-✓ Convenient sharing of links via posters, social media, etc
+✓ Conveniently share links via messages, tweets, social media, etc

 ✓ Stronger and improved engagement